Q. What can I expect when I arrive at the Convention?

 Our friends with a past, we value your voice.
 As long as you’re a Democrat at heart and not registered with any other political party, you’re invited to attend, vote, make friends, and participate in every way at the Convention.
 We’re committed to making sure you’re heard not only within our organization, but within the state as well.
 Every American should have a voice at the ballot box.

-A. The Young Democrats of Wyoming Executive Committee or “officers” were elected last year.
+A. The current Young Democrats of Wyoming Executive Committee or “officers” were elected in 2017.
 You can find for information about them here.

 Q. What is the day’s agenda?

-The convention will begin at 9am.
-You will hear from Robert West, the Chair of the Young Democrats of Wyoming, Joe Barbuto, Chair of the Wyoming Democratic Party, and selected speakers from Wyoming Democratic Politics.
-You will have the opportunity to set the agenda for the year to come in YDW by way of proposing amendments to our platform and proposing resolutions.
+The meeting will begin at 10am.
+You will hear from the current officers and learn about the Wyoming Democratic Party, the Young WyoDems, and the Democratic Party at large.
+You will have the opportunity to set the agenda for the year to come in YDW by way of proposing amendments to our constitution and proposing resolutions.
 And, of course, you can get as involved as you want by learning how 1.) to run for office and 2.) to start a Young WyoDems Chapter at your school or in our county.
-If you want to start your own chapter, you can even get chartered right at the convention.
+If you want to start your own chapter, you can even get chartered right at the meeting.

-Q. Will the Platform Convention use Robert’s Rules of Order?
+Q. Will the MEeting use Robert’s Rules of Order?

 A. YES.
-The convention is run using Robert’s Rules of Order.
-You can review them on YouTube: here and refer to our Robert's Rules Guide.
-You will receive our guide when you check-in at the convention.
+All party meetings are run using Robert’s Rules of Order.
+You can review them on YouTube: here and refer to our Robert's Rules Guide in your digital guide.
 Don’t stress about it, there’s a learning curve.
-But, consider our Convention an opportunity to learn a tool that will undoubtedly come in handy when you serve in public office or testify in a committee.
+But, consider our meeting an opportunity to learn a tool that will undoubtedly come in handy when you serve in public office or testify in a committee.

-Q. what is the young wyodems platform now?
+Q. what is the young wyodems constitution now?

 Q. What is a Proposed Amendment?

-A. As a Young WyoDem, you can make changes or “propose amendments” to the DRAFT 2018 Platform.
-Maybe there’s an issue you believe Young WyoDems in your corner of the state are passionate about and it needs a place in the Platform.
+A. As a Young WyoDem, you can make changes or “propose amendments” to the Constitution.
+Maybe there’s a policy change you believe Young WyoDems in your corner of the state are passionate about and it needs a place in the Constitution.

 An amendment is simple to write.
 After picking the issue you want to write about, create language you want edited or inserted into the Platform.